 Long March crosses the Yangzi River

-Their initial plan was to join up with a Soviet in Sichuan, but GMD forces held all the crossings over the Yangzi, and the GMD expected them to make for the crossing at Chongqing.
-So they were forced to break out West into Yunnan to cross the river there and take the long route through mountains into northern Sichuan.
+Their initial plan had been to join up with fellow communists in Sichuan, but GMD forces held all the crossings over the Yangzi river, and the GMD expected them to make for the crossing at Chongqing.
+So they were forced to break out west into Yunnan to cross the river there and take the long route through mountains into northern Sichuan.
 It was on this trek that the Long Marchers met their hardest challenges.
 They had to take the heavily defended crossings of the Yangzi and Dadu rivers.
 In Yunnan, where the Yangzi is called the Jinsha ‘The River of Golden Sands’ they made a brave crossing at Jiaopingdu 皎平渡 taking ten days non-stop for everyone to cross in a handful of small boats.
 After crossing into Sichuan they came under attack from the local non-Han Chinese tribes particularly the Yi ('Lolo') people and they were subject to skirmishes with them.
 The tribes had suffered badly at the hands of GMD and viewed all Han Chinese as enemies.